Atom Naming Features¶

 .

-Setting atom IDs for amino acids¶
+Default atom IDs for recognized amino acids¶

 Typical alpha amino acids with an amino group and a single beta carbon atom¶